alexandreaco/kamaji_quartz/Documentation/activities/README-mymanageAJAXHelper.txt

 - The AJAXHelper sets every given variable to the Model interface.

 [MMAH.001]
-- These lines take $_POST variables submitted by 'mymanageActivity.php' and communicates to the model using a 'set()' function.
+- These lines take $_SESSION variables submitted by 'mymanageActivity.php' and communicates to the model using a 'set()' function.
 This allows a user to set their personal information.